 Check out these developmental milestones to get a sense of which skills are typical for first graders.
-But keep in mind that first graders aren’t all the same age and will develop at different rates.
-So if your child isn’t doing a few of these things yet, don’t panic.

 Most kids gain stamina and coordination during first grade.
 They may start the year a little uncoordinated, because the big muscles in their arms and legs are better developed than the small muscles they use for smaller movements.
 What kids can do physically this year doesn’t change as much as how well they’re able to do it.